 Dot and Line Art Studio's name originates from our thinking about a well known quote by the artist Paul Klee: "A line is a dot that went for a walk."
 It encompasses our teaching philosophy of learning through play, experimentation, reflection, and engagement.
 Kate and Branden started Dot and Line Art Studio in Summer of 2021 with a belief that everyone of all ages, abilities, and backgrounds can share in the journey of learning and exploration through the visual arts.
 They live in Mt.
-Lebanon, Pittsburgh, PA with their 9-year old son, who loves to design, build, and make big messes.
+Lebanon, Pittsburgh, PA with their 10-year old son, who loves to design, build, and make big messes.

 Branden, born in Cleveland, Ohio, lived and worked in New York City for 14 years prior to moving to Pittsburgh.
 A practicing artist, Branden has shown his work nationally in several group and solo exhibitions, with features and reviews in many in-print and online publications.
 As an art educator, Branden has worked with students from a variety of backgrounds and abilities.
 He has taught locally at The Mattress Factory, The Children’s Museum of Pittsburgh, The Winchester Thurston School, and works with several private students.
 Branden currently teaches Design in The Fine Art and Design Department at Chatham University, has recently served as Part-Time Lecturer at The Mason Gross School of the Arts, Rutgers University, New Brunswick, New Jersey, and as Mentor for MFA candidates at Lesley University Art + Design, Cambridge, Massachusetts.
 He is a graduate of the Cleveland Institute of Art and The Milton Avery School of the Arts at Bard College, both with concentrations in Painting.
-Branden is attending Interlude Artist Residency in June, 2022, and will have a solo exhibition of his work at Bunker Projects, Pittsburgh, PA in September, 2022.
+Branden recently attended Interlude Artist Residency in June, 2022, and has had a solo exhibition of his work at Bunker Projects, Pittsburgh, PA in November, 2022.

-Meet our Summer 2022 Studio Team!
+Meet our Studio Team!

 Grace is a practicing artist with a focus in mixed media art.
 Her creative practice interweaves the traditional with the contemporary, through combining different mediums such as painting, sculpture, photography, textiles, and found objects.
 She currently has work on display at Small Mall Art Gallery in Lawrenceville.
 Check out Grace's artwork on her website, https://www.gracemagyar.com